PraxiumLearningFoundation/.github/profile/README.md

 ---

 ## 📚 About Us
 Praxium is a nonprofit dedicated to developing and delivering transformative educational experiences that align with our values.
-We promote the Endeavor, a cross-cultural philosophy, way of being and way of living.
-The ways we choose to do this includes:
--Creating and maintaining a vibrant learning community -Advocate for accessible, inclusive, and innovative learning -Support communities to advance education and shared social goals
+We promote the Endeavor, a cross-cultural way of being and way of living.
+The ways we choose to do this includes: 1) Creating and maintaining a vibrant learning community, 2) Advocate for accessible, inclusive, and innovative learning and 3) Support communities to advance quality education and shared interests

 ---